 Their choice of footwear is also important to maintain grip on the pedals.
 Flip flops, sandals and cleats are generally not ideal as they can often be hard to grip onto the pedals.
 Most importantly, don’t let your kids ride barefoot!

 Our range of mountain bikes are popular amongst adventure-seeking riders and often used on off-road trails.
 On top of the usual safety consideration listed above, there is a whole new list of mountain bike safety things to consider.

 Venturing off-road with a kids mountain bike can get pretty messy, often being muddy with debris when they ride.
 To help protect your kid’s eyes from foreign objects and debris, it is highly recommended that they wear safety goggles.

-Off-road trails can be very bumpy and your kids could lose control of their mountain bike quite easily.
+Off-road trails can be very bumpy and your kids could lose control of their mountain bikes quite easily.
 To help improve the grip and give your child more control, mountain biking gloves should be worn.
 On top of providing extra grip, gloves can help prevent chafing and injuries during a fall.
 Ensure the mountain bike gloves you choose are full-finger gloves.